fly-lang/fly/CONTRIBUTING.md

 - _Opening Issues_
 - _Doing Code changes_

-You can also _Posting in Discussions_ for all argument which not need to be tracked.
+You can also _Posting in Discussions_ for all arguments which not need to be tracked.

 ## Opening Issues
 Use the [issue tracker](https://github.com/fly-lang/fly/issues) to suggest feature requests, report bugs, and ask questions.